Kyriosity/read-write/readme+/pencraft/readme+/opuses/AI-view.md

-# Arteficial Intelligence - Much ado about ... marketing?
+# Arteficial Intelligence - Much ado about ... fussing?

 Artificial Intelligence is a hot theme in 2023, again<sup>😾</sup>.
 You can't dodge - in my city "AI" and "ChatGPT" saturate the program of the summer digital festival (every other lecture names them).

 Its pace must be that giant that some scientists, prominent software engineers, and tech leads [search for a break pedal](https://futureoflife.org/open-letter/pause-giant-ai-experiments/).
-Besides scaring and common other actual visions divide into:
+Besides scaring and common other up-to-date visions divide into:

 <details>
 <summary><ins>&nbsp;Impressive and inspiring&nbsp;</ins></summary>